nietras/nietras.github.io/_posts/2024-07-09-renovate-azure-devops.md

 it.

 ## Setting Up Renovate
 First, a few definitions.
 Replace these with your own.
+You may have to replace `visualstudio.com` too.

 * `<ORG>` - used as a placeholder for your organization in Azure DevOps e.g.
   `https://<ORG>.visualstudio.com`